 - Are you a member of any PA associations or organisations?

 - What industry do you work in?
 Is there anything unique to this industry for Assistant?

 - Where else do you usually network?

 - What is keeping you busy today?
 How many people do you support?

 - Are you on Twitter or LinkedIn?
 Do you like using it for networking with other assistants?

 - Are you from London (or wherever the event is being held)?
 What do you like about living here/there?

 - Do you have much time outside of work to have fun?
 Do you socialise with your colleagues?

 If you find you are struggling to get anything back from this person, move on.
-Life is way too short to struggle making conversation with someone that isn’t interested!
-Networking can be challenging but there is also so much you can get out of it so I really do recommend that you talk to a few people you’ve not met before.
-Push yourself and you will see how rewarding it can be.
+Life is way too short to struggle to make conversation with someone that isn’t interested!
+Networking can be challenging, but there is also so much you can get out of it, so I do recommend that you talk to a few people you’ve not met before.
+Push yourself, and you will see how rewarding it can be.

 This PDF has over 20 great questions that you can use at any networking event.
 They are designed to start conversations specifically with other Assistants.